The easy misunderstanding

 - what data was touched

-- whether the data was actually acquired or just exposed
+- whether PHI was exposed

 - which patients are affected

-- whether state-law notice issues are also in play
+- whether state notice rules also apply

 Where the money actually goes